jouellnyc/pico_thermostat/README.md

 | GPIO 15/ANY | power/+ on  breadboard rail|
 | ANY GND/Pin38 | power/- on  breadboard rail (shared)|
 | Red wire of the 12 V power supply |  red  wire of the DC Fan|

-Collector to  Black Wire of the DC fan

-Base      to  470 Ohm resistor to power/+ on  breadboard rail

-Emitter   to  Black wire of the 12 V power
-Emitter   also to ground/- on the breadboard rail  (shared ground)

-Any Pico GPIO (I use 15 in the code, but show GPIO 9 in the Fritzing) -  to power/+ on the  breadboard rail
+NOTE: I use GPIO 15 in the code, but show GPIO 9 in the Fritzing to lessen clutter

-Pico Pin 38 (gnd) to ground/- on the breadboard rail (shared ground)

-Red wire of the 12 V power supply  to red  wire of the DC Fan

 **Fritzing Sketch**
 ![BreadBoard](images/bread_board_bb.png)